kriseax/MSAMajor2025/challenges/OOP/classes.md

 Load student data from the students.csv file

 ### Create Student Generator Program to test your code
-- Create 2 instances of Student
+- Create student objects from the data loaded from students.csv
 - Place in a list
 - Print each students data